The Four Polarizations of the $W$ at High Energies: Case Studies in Polarization Interference

-In practice, polarization interference is small because TeV-scale collisions are very energetic compared to the masses of SM particles.
-At TeV collider energies, weak bosons are produced with considerable transverse and longitudinal momenta.
-In other words, they carry a lot of energy, even if slightly off shell.
-Polarization interference is tied to helicity inversion, which is penalized by mass-over-energy factors.
-However, matrix elements for longitudinally polarized weak bosons carry additional mass-over-energy factors when coupling to SM fermions via SM interactions, and therefore are more strongly suppressed in the high-energy limit.
-The absence of $\lambda=0$ or $\lambda=T$ contributions for a particular process automatically forces polarization interference to vanish.
-This is the case here: $\lambda=T$ amplitude is driven by the $(\nu_L\tau_R^+)$ helicity configuration while the $\lambda=0$ amplitude by the $(\nu_L\tau_R^+)$ helicity configuration.
+In practice, polarization interference in $W$+jets is small because TeV-scale collisions are very energetic compared to the masses of SM particles.
+At TeV-scale colliders, weak bosons are produced with considerable transverse and longitudinal momenta.
+They carry a lot of energy, even if slightly off shell. $\mathcal{I}_{\rm pol}^{W+1g}(\lambda_\nu\lambda_\tau)$ in Eq.~\eqref{eq:int_unitary_noq_w1g_full} shows that polarization interference is tied to helicity inversion, which is evidenced by mass-over-energy factors.
+However, matrix elements for longitudinally polarized weak bosons inherently carry mass-over-energy factors when coupling to SM fermions via SM interactions [see, e.g., Eq.~\eqref{eq:w1g_current_projection_leptons}], and therefore become strongly suppressed in the high-energy limit.

+From Eq.~\eqref{eq:int_unitary_noq_w1g}, there is no uncanceled remainder from the Goldstone boson or scalar polarization.
+Subsequently, the absence of $\lambda=0$ or $\lambda=T$ contributions for a fixed helicity configuration for $\nu_\tau$ and $\tau^+$ forces polarization interference for $W+1g$ to vanish.
+This is the case here: $\lambda=T$ amplitude is driven by the $(\nu_{\tau L}\tau_R^+)$ helicity configuration while the $\lambda=0$ amplitude by the $(\nu_{\tau L}\tau_R^+)$ helicity configuration.